 Is God guilty of animal cruelty?

-Take, for example, the Tasmanian Devil we discussed earlier.
+Take, for example, the Tasmanian Devil discussed earlier.
 Even at birth, poor design ensures that his odds of dying outnumber his odds of surviving.
 But those that do survive are more than likely to contract Devil Facial Tumour Disease, a fatal contagious cancer that causes large growths on the devil’s face, making it difficult for them to eat or see, and putting the entire species at risk of extinction.

-But what his this animal done to offend God?
+Why?
+What his this innocent animal done to offend God?
 Did its ancestors partake of the forbidden fruit?
-Does their suffering help to increase their faith?
-Or help them to experience the full extent of free will?
+Does its suffering help to increase its faith?
+Or help it to experience the full extent of free will?

 Can we trust a God who abuses animals?

 The fact that innocent animals suffer through no fault of their own should be very disconcerting to the faithful, for if God is willing to allow the innocent to suffer, why should we believe he will reward the guilty?